 Do you feel safe at your facility?
 If you avoid the darkest parts of your parking garage at night or notice an increase in vandalism or littering on your property, your security practices could probably use an overhaul.
+Implement these effective access control and security tips below.

 Too many trees and plantings outside windows restrict anyone looking out from having a